YASH-ROCKSTAR/Javascript-Zero-to-Advance/README.md

 # Javascript-Zero-to-Advance

-In this repository any one will be able to revise all concept of JavaScript.
+In this repository anyone will be able to revise all concept of JavaScript.
 All the effort are put Into it